Sunday, 29 July 2018

 The tenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the third Sunday of August.
+This year is also the first Sunday of August.
 The Gospel pericope from St. Luke is of the parable of the Pharisee and Publican.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-The antiphon on the Magnificat was Omnis sapientia for the Saturday before the third Sunday of August.
-After the collect of the Sunday a commemoration was sung of the preceding Office of St. Clare and of SS Hippolytus & Cassian.
-The Suffrage was omitted as were the Dominical preces at Compline.
+The antiphon on the Magnificat was Sapientia for the Saturday before the first Sunday of August.
+After the collect of the Sunday commemorations were sung of the preceding Office of SS Nazarius & Others, of St. Martha and of SS Felix & Others.
+After the commemorations the Suffrage was sung.
+At Compline the Dominical preces were sung.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of SS Hippolytus & Cassian, the third collect is A cunctis.
-The Creed is sung and the preface is of the Holy Trinity and there is a proper last Gospel for St. Martha.
+The Gloria is sung, the second collect is of St. Martha, the third collect is of SS Felix & Others.
+The Creed is sung, the preface is of the Holy Trinity and there is a proper last Gospel for St. Martha.

 Vespers are of the Sunday (Pss.
 109, 110, 111, 112 & 113) and the Office hymn is Lucis creator.
-After the collect of the Sunday a commemoration is sung of the following Office of SS Abdon & Sennen and of St. Martha followed by the Suffrage of the Saints.
+After the collect of the Sunday commemorations are sung of the following Office of SS Abdon & Sennen and of St. Martha followed by the Suffrage of the Saints.
 At Compline the Dominical preces are sung.

 Art: Jerome Nadal